arfc/elsevier-journal-article-template/README.md

 # journal-article-template

 This repository contains a template for journal articles published by Elsevier.
-This template is based on the paper "Synergistic Spent Nuclear Fuel Dynamics Within the European Union" by Bae et al.
+This template repository is largely derived from the github repository for the paper "Synergistic Spent Nuclear Fuel Dynamics Within the European Union" by Bae et al.

 # Outline
 The `base` directory should contain all TeX files for